 Apparently, anyone evincing four or more of these signs can be taken as having a panic attack.
 And four or more of these eight signs are mentioned in 43 of the case histories.
 In one case all eight are mentioned.

 The information in the 60 case histories strongly suggests that an experience of kayak angst was that of having a panic attack.

-I have shown that Gussow’s suggestion that sensory deprivation was the cause of kayak angst is not at all borne out by the data in Bertelsen’s 60 case histories.
+I have shown that Gussow’s suggestion that sensory deprivation was the cause of kayak angst for 20 of Bertelsen’s patients is not at all borne out by the data in the 60 case histories.

 1905 Neuro-patologiske meddelelser fra Grønland.
 Bibliotek for Laeger, rk 8, bd 6: 109-135, 280-335.
 Copenhagen

 1940 Grønlandsk medicinsk Statistik og Nosografi.
 Meddelelser om Grønland, bd 117(3).
 Copenhagen

 1970 Some responses of West Greenland Eskimos to a naturalistic situation of perceptual deprivation.
 Inter-Nord, International Journal of Arctic and Nordic Studies, vol 11:227-62.
 Paris

 1995 Kayak Dizziness.
 Historical Reflections about a Greenlandic Predicament.
 Folk, vol 37: 51-74.
 Copenhagen